Code-From-Anywhere/course/docs/about.md

 > This course is a work in progress...
 Check back soon!

 Hi!
-In this course you will learn how to make full-stack apps.
-This course focusses on the stuff you REALLY need to know.
+In this course you will learn how to make **full-stack apps** using **Typescript**.
+This course focusses on the stuff you **REALLY** need to know.
 We don't go super deep and tell you all the details, we just help you to go from beginner to wizard in under a month, so you can start building full-stack applications and make money with your side-projects!

 The course contains 5 sections